Ugrashravas/paniniprotocol/docs/index.md

 **NOTE 3:** The scheme used to read the constitution using this table is much stricter and more conservative than Yajnadevam's, as we do not aribtrarily double consonants or arbitrarily insert *visarga*s and *anusvāra*s.

-# Translations
+## Translations

 The decipherment and translation of the [United States constitution are available here](translation.md).

-The decipherment and translation of [short English words are available here](short-words.md).
+Once this was complete, we were challenged to decipher arbitrary short words.
+The decipherment and translation of these [short English words are available here](short-words.md).

-Additionally, we have also deciphered Nietzche's "Also sprach Zarathustra" from the original German beyond the (original) unicity distance.
-This will be uploaded here in due time.
+Additionally, we have also [deciphered Twitter brainrot](https://x.com/Ugrashravas/status/1942632943312146555) and [Nietzche's "Also sprach Zarathustra" from the original German](https://x.com/Ugrashravas/status/1943143128032309745) beyond the (original) unicity distance.

 # But Why is Yajnadevam's Math Wrong?